ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/utilities/data-operations.md

 TIP: **Tip:** To quickly access this section, press `Ctrl / cmd` + `J` to invoke the Jump Menu and pick "Cache Manager"

-## Search Reindex
+## Content Reindex

-**Control Panel Location:** `Tools > Utilities > Search Reindex`
+**Control Panel Location:** `Tools > Utilities > Content Reindex`

-Search reindexing refreshes the searchable words stored by Grid and Fluid fields that are used by the search module when performing a search.
+Content reindexing refreshes the searchable words stored by Grid and Fluid fields that are used by the search module when performing a search.
 Reindexing is needed when:

 - a Grid field's search setting changes
 - the search settings for columns in a Grid field change